-Campers can receive e-mail but DO NOT have access to the

-Internet, and therefore, cannot reply via e-mail.
-E-mailed messages are printed and delivered daily, except on our Yemei Meyuchad (special days when our specialty staff are off - usually Tuesdays or Wednesdays) and שבת (Shabbat).
+חניכים (hanichim/campers) can receive e-mail but DO NOT have access to the Internet, and therefore, cannot reply via e-mail.
+E-mailed messages are printed and delivered daily, except on our E-mailed messages are printed and delivered daily, except on our (Yemei Meyuchad) (special days when our specialty staff are off - usually Tuesdays or Wednesdays) and שבת (Shabbat).

-You can e-mail your campers through your on-line Campminder account.
-The e-mail service will be activated on June 25th.
-Please visit https://ramahne.campintouch.com/v2/login/login.aspx, log-in to your CampMinder account and click the "email" link towards the bottom of the page.
+You can e-mail your סוגילים (hanichim/campers) through your on-line Campminder account.
+The e-mail service will be activated on June 26th.
+Please visit https://ramahne.campintouch.com/v2/ login/login.aspx, log-in to your CampMinder account and click the "email" link towards the bottom of the page.
 Each parent who has a Campminder login e-mail may send 5 free e-mails to each child per week.
 The system will prompt you to purchase additional "camp stamps" to send more e-mails if you desire.